 Spoiler alert: this won’t be a story about my first internship experience, awkward introductions to adulthood, initial interactions to CEO and HR encounters or some failed attempt to make it to work on time.
 At the age of 27, I was already familiar with the ups and downs of growing up and the job market.
 Instead, I’d like to share with you a different perspective on my experience working as an Account Management Intern at Guerrilla.

-What makes me similar to those starting out is that when I nailed this internship, I was finishing my Masters in Marketing at the Queensland University of Technology (QUT).
+What makes me similar to those starting out is that when I nailed this internship in 2017, I was finishing my Masters in Marketing at the Queensland University of Technology (QUT).
 So bear with me you busy people — I know what it’s like to submit an assignment just before midnight and still have ironing and lunch packing on your to-do list!
 What got me into QUT in the first place was an ambition to compliment my public relations studies, previous agency experience and to get prepared for my kick-start career in digital marketing.
 And you know how one thing seems to lead to another?
 QUT led to Guerrilla!

 I first heard about Guerrilla through QUT’s career mentor program, where I was lucky enough to be allocated as a mentee of Anna Kertesz, the Managing Director of Guerrilla.
 As I was looking for some hands-on experience in digital marketing, my mentorship matching came in handy!
 After a couple of meetings and discussions about my career goals and development opportunities, Anna offered me a placement at Guerrilla as an Account Management Intern.
 How pumped was I?
 I guess the fact that I wasn’t even frightened of the Brisbane-Gold Coast morning commutes says a lot.